ProtonKicker/Inside-CoreXY/README.md

 #### License
 CC BY-NC-SA
   Feel free to remix and use it commercially though (just contact me I'll mark it down).
 And remember to publish it under the same license!

+## Notes:
+Apr 1, 2025: I am so glad to see that I'm not the first one that came up with this idea.
+Here's a project from 3 years ago that utilize CoreXZ on a cantilever 3D printer: https://github.com/jomettler/KP3s-coreXZ